trinodb/trino/presto-docs/README.md

 For faster local build times when writing documentation, we suggest to use the Sphinx and the included `make` script.

-Shinx installation instructions for various operating systems and packaging systems are [available on the Sphinx site](https://www.sphinx-doc.org/en/master/usage/installation.html).
+Sphinx installation instructions for various operating systems and packaging systems are [available on the Sphinx site](https://www.sphinx-doc.org/en/master/usage/installation.html).

 In addition you need `make` and Python.